erikr/erikr/posts/data-lessons-from-biotech.md

 I also wish I convened the entire DSE advisory board in the same room (or at least Zoom call).
 Smart people feed off each other's energy and stronger ideas can emerge from the interactions.

-## Expect legacy systems, file formats, and thinking.
+## Prepare for enormous friction from legacy systems, file formats, and workflow.

 > Still in progress.